SQream/sqream_docs/reference/cli/sqream_sql_haskell_cli.rst

      - Description
    * - ``-c`` or ``--command``
      - None
      - Changes the mode of operation to single-command, non-interactive.
-Use this argument to run a statement and immediately exit.
+Use this argument to run a statement and immediately exit
    * - ``-f`` or ``--file``
      - None
      - Changes the mode of operation to multi-command, non-interactive.
-Use this argument to run a sequence of statements from an external file and immediately exit.
+Use this argument to run a sequence of statements from an external file and immediately exit
    * - ``-h``, or``--host``
      - ``127.0.0.1``
-     - Address of the SQreamDB worker.
+     - Address of the SQreamDB worker
    * - ``-p`` or ``--port``
      - ``5000``
      - Sets the connection port.
    * - ``--databasename``, ``-d``, or ``database``
      - None
-     - Specifies the database name for queries and statements in this session.
+     - Specifies the database name for queries and statements in this session
    * - ``--username``
      - None
      -  Username to connect to the specified database.
    * - ``--password``
      - None
      - Specify the password using the command line argument.
-If not specified, the client will prompt the user for the password.
+If not specified, the client will prompt the user for the password
    * - ``--clustered``
      - False
      - When used, the client connects to the load balancer, usually on port ``3108``.
-If not set, the client assumes the connection is to a standalone SQreamDB worker.
+If not set, the client assumes the connection is to a standalone SQreamDB worker
    * - ``-s`` or ``--service``
      - ``sqream``
-     - :ref:`Service name (queue)<workload_manager>` that statements will file into.
+     - :ref:`Service name (queue)<workload_manager>` that statements will file into
    * - ``--results-only``
      - False
      - Outputs results only, without timing information and row counts